 In good times or bad, it is important to optimize your ability to generate profit.
 The best way to do this is to take steps to increase your profit margins.

-These steps include accurately measuring your margins, carefully calculating your total costs, considering the 80/20 rule, looking at your existing sales, plus upselling and creating profitable packages.
+These steps include accurately measuring your margins, carefully calculating your total costs, considering the 80/20 rule, looking at your existing sales, plus upselling and creating profitable, dynamic packaging.

 Profit optimization for OTAs, travel agencies and tour operators